darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

     element: <NotificationsFeedPage />
   },
 ```
-After that, I created NotificationsFeedPage.js and NotificationsFeedPage.css in frontend-react-js/src/pages folder.
+2. Created NotificationsFeedPage.js and NotificationsFeedPage.css in frontend-react-js/src/pages folder.

-Then I copied the code from HomeFeedPage.js to NotificationsFeedPage.js and added some adjustments (commented the modified rows):
+3. Copied the code from HomeFeedPage.js to NotificationsFeedPage.js and added some adjustments (commented the modified rows):
 ```js
 import './NotificationsFeedPage.css';  //here
 import React from "react";